qmk/qmk_firmware/docs/feature_led_indicators.md

 ## `led_update_*()`

-This function will be called when the state of one of those 5 LEDs changes.
+When the configuration options do not provide enough flexibility, the API hooks provided allow custom control of the LED behavior.
+These functions will be called when the state of one of those 5 LEDs changes.
 It receives the LED state as a struct parameter.

 By convention, return `true` from `led_update_user()` to get the `led_update_kb()` hook to run its code, and return `false` when you would prefer not to run the code in `led_update_kb()`.